g-js-api/G.js/README.md

 # Notes
 This is not finished yet - do not expect it to work exactly as SPWN yet!
+No docs have been written yet because I do not have the time or energy to write documentation, so the Usage section is the closest thing to docs for now.

 # Usage
 G.js has mostly the same usage as SPWN, with exceptions: